 The Catalan Bocadillo somehow reminds me of my first solo trip overseas, where I went from Thanksgiving in Mississippi to Costa Rica and it's Gallo Pinto to Mexico and it's tortillas and beans from morning until evening.So much beans and rice meant I was craving a plain old boring sandwich like I was used to.

 Now, on one particular day, driving in Hollywood, a lively conversation ensued about some great burritos to buy nearby so off we went.
-When they asked what I preferred my response was prompt and unthankful “I just want a sandwich" and my best friends mother's response was affirmative "oh that's so boring.”
+When they asked what I preferred my response was prompt and ungrateful, "I just want a sandwich" and my best friends mother's response was affirmative "oh that's so boring!"

-I knew it was, and yet we can't help that sandwiches were my regularity that I was now craving and while nowadays I would take a burrito over a sandwich any day, it became alarmingly obvious that my love of sandwiches ran deeper than I even knew.
+I knew it was, and yet we can't help that sandwiches were my regularity that I was now craving.
+Things have vastly changed and nowadays I would take a burrito over a sandwich any day, it became alarmingly obvious that my love of sandwiches ran deeper than even I knew.
 So here we are and this is a week of sandwiches from different corners of the globe as the boring and lowly sandwich is a worldwide loved creation and everyone likes it with different fillings.

 1 tomato, wedged

 Drizzle of olive oil

 150 grams / 5.30 ounces manchego cheese, sliced

 - Halve the baguette and rub the wedges of tomato over the bread, crushing in the process.